 The N108 reference point is defined for the interactions between C-CHF and B-CHF.

 This architecture is used for Network slice converged charging based on 5G data connectivity: the B-CHF handles the Tenant the Network Slice is assigned to.

+This architecture is used for TSN converged charging based on 5G data connectivity: the B-CHF handles the TSN service provider.